Alright breakfast haters, this one’s for you. I’m determined to make you a breakfast can’t-live-without-er.

 Egg Breakfasts If You Have No Patience To Make Eggs

-- On Sunday night, pull out your 8 x 8 pan that you usually reserve for brownies.
+Make-ahead eggs: On Sunday night, pull out your 8 x 8 pan that you usually reserve for brownies.
 Coat it with cooking spray and pour in a dozen eggs, scrambled with a little water or milk.
-Bake in a preheated 350 degree Fahrenheit oven for 20 minutes.
-Let it cool and cut it into 9 pieces.
+Preheat oven to 350 F and bake for 20 minutes.
+Let it cool and cut it into nine pieces.
 When you wake up, take a piece out of the refrigerator and put it on a plate.
-Get showered, dressed and ready – it takes about 20 minutes to come to room temperature and requires no additional heating.
+Get showered, dressed and ready.
+It takes about 20 minutes to come to room temperature and requires no additional heating.
 Pair it with a cup of fruit sprinkled with a tablespoon of flax and you are good to go.
 The best part is that this simple recipe makes 9 servings, so you can feed a family easily.

-- Make a bunch of hard boiled eggs over the weekend.
+Prep you hard-boiled eggs: Make a bunch of hard-boiled eggs over the weekend.
 Put your eggs in a pot and just cover them with water.
 Bring the water to boil on high heat.
 When the water boils, turn off the burner and leave the eggs in the water for 10 minutes.
 Take them out of the water and peel them under running cool water.
 When you are ready to eat them, they’re ready to go, so make them interesting.
-Spread a thin layer of cream cheese on a high fiber cracker.
-Top with your hard boiled egg and favorite seasoning (paprika, wasabi, cayenne) or fresh herbs.
+Spread a thin layer of cream cheese on a high-fiber cracker.
+Top with your hard-boiled egg and favorite seasoning (paprika, wasabi, cayenne) or fresh herbs.

 Dairy Breakfasts If You Are So Over Yogurt

-- Getting tired of the same ole yogurt?
+Add some ricotta or cottage cheese to your morning: Getting tired of the same ole yogurt?
 Substitute the yogurt with ricotta cheese or cottage cheese.
 You can go in a savory direction by adding leftover steamed or sautéed vegetables and tossing it in the microwave.
-You can make it sweet with a quick grind of cinnamon or cocoa powder and a drizzle of agave, and serve with melon for a delicious start to your day.
+You can also make it sweet with a quick grind of cinnamon or cocoa powder and a drizzle of agave, and serve with melon for a delicious start to your day.
 Or, you can use the ricotta as a condiment by topping a slice of high fiber toast with a tablespoon of nut butter and a tablespoon of ricotta.
 Yum!

-- While technically Kefir is yogurt, it may not have made it into your fridge yet, so let’s chat about it.
-It’s more tart and tangy than the average smoothie or yogurt drink so your taste buds will be surprised.
+Kefir, anyone?
+While Kefir is technically yogurt, it may not have made it into your fridge yet.
+Kefir is more tart and tangy than the average smoothie or yogurt drink, which might surprise your taste buds.
 Have a cup of Kefir with a ½ cup of steel cut oats cooked in water and 10 almonds.
 The whole breakfast will take minutes to prepare, but will keep you satisfied without feeling too full.
 And who doesn’t love a breakfast that can be pronounced 10 different ways?!

 Whole Grain Breakfasts That Aren’t Boxes of Cereal

-- Muesli is a really misunderstood food.
-People really never know what to do with it (or how to spell it), but it’s delicious, so I’ll make it easy for you.
-Tonight, take ½ cup of whole oats and whatever you think would be yummy with oatmeal (flax, nuts, cinnamon, nutmeg, raisins, etc.) and add a couple of teaspoons to the oats.
-Mix with ¼ cup of milk or yogurt and toss into the refrigerator overnight.
-In the morning it’s ready to go, and I prefer it cold (although you could heat it up if you wish).
+Muesli magic: Muesli is a really misunderstood food.
+People never know what to do with it (or how to spell it), but it’s delicious, so I’ll make it easy for you.
+Tonight, take ½ cup of whole oats and whatever you think would be yummy with oatmeal (flax, nuts, cinnamon, nutmeg, raisins, etc.) and add a couple of teaspoons of it to the oats.
+Mix with 1/4 cup of milk or yogurt and toss into the refrigerator overnight.
+In the morning, it’s ready to go.
+I prefer it cold (although you could heat it up if you wish).
 It’s delicious with berries or a little bit of honey.

-- Instead of oatmeal, make a bowl of hot quinoa, spelt, barley, or farro – make it just as you would make oatmeal, but use the 2:1 liquid:grain ratio that you would for rice (you can use water or milk as your liquid).
+Ancient grains are the new rage: Instead of oatmeal, make a bowl of hot quinoa, spelt, barley, or farro.
+Make it just as you would make oatmeal, but use the 2:1 liquid-to-grain ratio that you would for rice.
+(You can use water or milk as your liquid).
 Stir it until it boils and comes to your desired consistency.
-For added boost, toss in some flax, chia seeds or hemp.
+For an added boost, toss in some flax, chia seeds or hemp.
 A dollop of yogurt on top makes it really satisfying.